ramiuness/ramiuness/README.md

 ## 🧠 About Me

-**Quantitative researcher specializing in data-driven portfolio construction, risk modeling, and financial machine learning.**
+**Quantitative researcher with a background in mathematics and formal training in mathematical and computational finance.
+I specialize in data-driven portfolio construction, risk modeling, and financial machine learning.**
 I build and validate investment strategies using tools from stochastic optimization, dynamic programming, and machine learning.
 My repositories feature modular, production-grade implementations of models with a focus on robustness, transparency, and empirical evaluation.